Trade & Industry Advisory

-Today, despite the known benefits to the supply chain industry, industry leaders have little information on how real-time freight visibility can give them a competitive edge.
+Today, despite the known benefits to the supply chain industry, industry leaders have little information on how real-time freight cargo tracking and visibility can give them a competitive edge.
 The supply chain is becoming rapidly complicated, this is due to the growing competition, and trade volumes, which has changed the traditional mindsets to accommodate the demands.
 To tackle this, shipping and transport companies need to integrate a real-time freight visibility component in their systems enabling them to get insights into the status and location of the freight.

 Let us discuss the reasons why freight visibility should be considered a top priority for the supply chain:

-1. Freight visibility is a business requirement
+1. Freight tracking is a business requirement

-The market’s view on freight visibility has significantly evolved over the course of past years.
+The market’s view on freight tracking has significantly evolved over the course of past years.
 Earlier, simple methods such as track-and-trace were considered to be adequate to get insights.
 Now, such simple methods are no longer sufficient, as the manufacturers, stockists and the shippers want transparency.
 This is because the consumers’ demands have increased significantly and they want timely delivery of their merchandise.
 Business owners require a single-point holistic information dashboard, which has certain status checks.
 This would include arrival and departure time, pick-up and destination location and a real-time concrete GPS-enabled system.

 2. Insights are cost-saving